 Bringing an idea to life is a critical step.
 Our facility, equipped with an array of equipment and qualified staff, can turn a drawing into a working assembly.

-The NMR Core Facility at the University of South Carolina is part of the Department of Chemistry and Biochemistry.
-It is the only high resolution NMR facility at USC and researchers are welcomed from throughout the university.
-We also provide services to other local universities and industrial clients.
+The NMR Core Facility is part of the Department of Chemistry and Biochemistry.
+It is the only high resolution NMR facility at UofSC and provides services to other local universities and industrial clients.

 Our Powder X-Ray Diffraction Facility comprises a Rigaku Ultima IV powder X-ray diffraction system and a Rigaku D/Max 2100 powder X-ray diffractometer.

-The center and its staff are here to help faculty and students by providing them with scientific computational research services involving our high performance computing systems for the processing of large data simulations and the running of complex calculations.
+The center provides scientific computational research services involving high performance computing systems for processing large data simulations and running complex calculations.

-The science student is only as good as the science teacher.
-At the Center for Science Education, we are committed to creating better science educators through training, program development and specialized training.
+The Center for Science Education is committed to creating better science educators through training, program development and specialized training.